pingcap/docs/develop/dev-guide-aws-appflow-integration.md

 # Integrate TiDB with Amazon AppFlow

 Amazon AppFlow is a fully managed API integration service that you use to connect your software as a service (SaaS) applications to AWS services, and securely transfer data.
-With Amazon AppFlow, you can import and export data from and to TiDB into many types of data providers.
-Such as Salesforce, Amazon S3, LinkedIn, GitHub, etc. You can read the AWS document [Supported source and destination applications](https://docs.aws.amazon.com/appflow/latest/userguide/app-specific.html) to get more infomation.
+With Amazon AppFlow, you can import and export data from and to TiDB into many types of data providers, such as Salesforce, Amazon S3, LinkedIn, and GitHub.
+For more information, refer to the AWS document [Supported source and destination applications](https://docs.aws.amazon.com/appflow/latest/userguide/app-specific.html).

 This document describes how to integrate TiDB with Amazon AppFlow and takes a TiDB Cloud Serverless Tier cluster as an example.